← Back to Library

 WaterWinterNorthBlackSaltyKidneys / BladderFearMercury

-Source: Wikipedia — Wuxing (Chinese philosophy), §Cycles & §Cosmology and feng shui; Traditional Chinese Medicine theory
+Source: Wikipedia - Wuxing (Chinese philosophy), cycles and cosmology; Traditional Chinese Medicine theory

 FREQUENTLY ASKED QUESTIONS